-- to understand past events and how they may impact the present - to explore and discuss issues and ideas - to understand human motivation, perception, and ethics - to advocate for change for themselves and society
+- To understand past events and how they may impact the present - To explore and discuss issues and ideas - To understand human motivation, perception, and ethics - To advocate for change for themselves and society

 In school, students read social studies texts such as primary and secondary source documents, historical narratives in textbooks, case studies, current events, maps, data, court cases, and more.
 They read, create, and discuss memoirs, timelines, and biographies.
 Outside of school, people engage in reading history and social studies when participating in trivia games, crafts, civic activities, community discussions, self-help, and community service.
-NAEP simulates these Contexts of Reading to Engage in Social Studies by providing test takers with activities to respond to history/social studies and everyday texts like those read in and outside of school.
+NAEP simulates these contexts of reading to engage in social studies by providing test tasks with activities to respond to history/social studies and everyday texts like those read in and outside of school.